STLab-UniFI/oreo-tool/README.md

 OREO is a CDI extension that extracts runtime information and generates dynamically the timeline abstraction from the software architecture under observation.
 In order to run the tool you will need an application of your choice that you want to observe.
-In particular, OREO can be integrated with Java application and is able to detect the interactions of components managed by CDI or EJB both from Java EE and Jakarta EE.
+In particular, OREO can be integrated with applications developed in Java and is able to detect lifecycles and interactions of components managed by CDI or EJB both from Java EE and Jakarta EE.

 In order to run the OREO tool, follow these steps: